trolllabs/eduROV/docs/install.rst

 First, you will need a raspberry pi with an operating system running on it.
-Visit the `official software guide <https://www.raspberrypi.org/learning/software-guide/quickstart/>`_ for a step by step guide on how to do that.
+Visit the `official software guide <https://www.raspberrypi.org/learning/software-guide/quickstart/>`_ for a step by step guide on how to do that..

 Remote control
 ==============